andrea202511/ecang/README.md

 # eca100
-Utility to convert pcapng log file with ethercat frames to csv file
+Utility to convert pcapng log file with ethercat frames (by wireshark) to csv file